Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/finality/slides.md

 - Authorship is like Aura - simple round robin
 - Naive but **simple** BFT implementation
-- If the block has enough votes<br/>by the end of the slot, it is finalized.<br/>
+- If the block has enough votes<br />by the end of the slot, it is finalized.<br />
   Otherwise, it is rejected via timeout.
 - "Instant finality"
-- Forkless - Forks are disallowed<br/>because blocks can only be authored<br/>on finalized parents.
+- Forkless - Forks are disallowed<br />because blocks can only be authored<br />on finalized parents.

 </pba-flex>

 Notes:

 Tendermint assumes a partially synchronous network, like all the BFT based systems - That is to say that messages may not arrive immediately, but will arrive within a finite time bound.
 In practice this means it is slot-based just like so many of the authoring schemes.

 Tendermint is often touted as "instant finality".
 It is instant in the sense that finality is tied to authorship.
 In practice this means that authorship, which is inherently O(n), is slowed down to stay in sync with finality which is O(n^2).
 They sacrifice liveness to guarantee absolute safety at all times.

 ---v